• Home

 Powered by

-Maria Shriver interviews Dr Rajita Patil and Dr Rhonda Voskuhl about the innovative UCLA Comprehensive Menopause Program with a focus on cognition.
+Maria Shriver interviews Dr. Rajita Patil and Dr. Rhonda Voskuhl about the innovative UCLA Menopause Program, which focuses on providing comprehensive menopause care with an emphasis on cognition.

 Elle Article: Menopause & Hot Flashes